MuteSTEVE/nvim/README.md

 > By Dr.MuteSTEVE

+<h3 align="center">Intro</h3>

+Hello there 👋 I'm an 18 years old [digital minimalist](https://archive.org/details/digital-minimalism-by-cal-newport) and i love [Neovim](https://neovim.io/) , [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.html) and [UNIX](https://id.wikipedia.org/wiki/Unix) in general ♥️\
+I use Neovim for everything from learn to code, learn a project and taking daily notes 🗒️\
+I have no intention to get into IT job 💼 i just love learning new things as hobby and life experience\
+My configuration is original and not based on any neovim distro for the sake of minimalist

 Screenshot 📸
 ---
-Hello there 👋 I'm an 18 years old [digital minimalist](https://archive.org/details/digital-minimalism-by-cal-newport) and i love [Neovim](https://neovim.io/) , [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.html) and [UNIX](https://id.wikipedia.org/wiki/Unix) in general ♥️

-I use Neovim for everything from learn to code, learn a project and taking daily notes 🗒️

-I have no intention to get into IT job 💼 i just love learning new things as hobby and life experience

-I only use the most important plugins, like: [Telescope](https://github.com/nvim-telescope/telescope.nvim), [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter), [mason](https://github.com/williamboman/mason.nvim) and the rest are just suited for my needs

-My configuration is original and not based on any neovim distro for the sake of minimalist

 <a href="https://www.youtube.com/watch?v=bYtdqwkZNPs">
     <img src="./img/lazy-packages.png">
 </a>